bparanj/crystal/security/linux/journal.md

 ### What is a Journal in Linux?

-A journal in Linux typically refers to two main concepts: the journal in journaling filesystems and the system journal managed by `systemd-journald`.
+A journal in Linux  refers to two main concepts: the journal in journaling filesystems and the system journal managed by `systemd-journald`.

 ### Journaling Filesystems